meyerphi/syntcomp-reference/README.md

 ## Adding new reference implementations

-New reference implementations that improve upon the existing ones are always come.
+New reference implementations that improve upon the existing ones are always welcome.
 First, several specifications do not yet have any verified reference implementation, for that see the
 [list of missing implementations](doc/MISSING.md).
 Further, some implementations are not yet